Chinese Premier Li Touts Trade In Rare Australia Visit - UrduPoint

 China is by far Australia's biggest trading partner, taking in nearly 30 percent of its exports last year including major commodities iron ore and coal.

-"Mutual respect, seeking common ground while shelving differences and mutually beneficial cooperation" were key to growing China-Australia relations, Li said on his arrival in Adelaide on Saturday.
+"Mutual respect, seeking common ground while shelving differences and mutually beneficial cooperation" are key to growing China-Australia relations, Li said on his arrival in Adelaide on Saturday.

-"A more mature, stable and fruitful comprehensive strategic partnership will be a treasure shared by the people of both countries," he said in a statement.

-The premier said he hoped to "explore cooperation opportunities, promote development and renew friendship".
+The premier recalled Prime Minister Anthony Albanese's fence-mending trip to Beijing last November, saying: "China-Australia relations were back on track after a period of twists and turns.

-On Sunday, Li will visit winemakers in the famed Barossa region near Adelaide, hometown of Foreign Minister Penny Wong, who is credited with helping stabilise relations with China.
+Li is to visit winemakers in the famed Barossa region near Adelaide, hometown of Foreign Minister Penny Wong, who is credited with helping stabilise relations with China.

 Wine was among a string of Australian exports, along with coal, wine, timber, barley, beef, and lobsters subjected to Chinese sanctions in 2020 during a diplomatic rift with the former conservative government.

-Those sanctions cost Australian exporters an estimated Aus$20 billion (US$13 billion) a year.
+Those sanctions cost Australian exporters an estimated Aus$20 billion ($13 billion) a year.

-But they have been gradually lifted since Prime Minister Anthony Albanese's government entered power in 2022 and adopted a softer diplomatic approach towards China.
+But they have been gradually lifted since Albanese's government entered power in 2022 and adopted a softer diplomatic approach towards China.

 Recent Stories